Adroiti/docs-for-code-review-tools/RuboCop/Naming-ClassAndModuleCamelCase.md

-Pattern: Naming/ClassAndModuleCamelCase
+Pattern: Invalid class or module name

 Issue: -

 ## Description

 This cops checks for class and module names with an underscore in them.

 ## Further Reading